Units and calories in wine

 Things you can do right now to reduce the amount of wine you are drinking

-One large glass of wine can put you over the unit guidelines for the day.
+One large glass of wine can put you over the lower risk guidelines for the day.
 To stay on track, try these top tips:

 1. Mind your measures If you're used to drinking large glasses of wine, try switching to smaller measures like a standard-sized glass.
 Remember to check the volume too.
 Wines with higher ABV have more alcohol and units.
 If you're drinking at home, swap those cavernous 250ml wine glasses for a set of 125ml ones.